CalvinRodo/DX/md/dx.md

 ===

-# Partner with other departments
+# Partnerships
-- CSPS, CDS, StatsCan, CBSA, Every fucking one doing good shit
+- CDS, CSPS, StatsCan, CBSA, etc...
 - Partner with teams in the org - CDO.